 What Really Causes Acne?

-A majority of acne cases, as well as many other skin blemishes, are caused by food allergies.
-Hormone imbalances may also play a role, but are largely over-rated.
+In our experience, a majority of acne cases as well as many other skin blemishes, are caused by food allergies.
+Hormone imbalances may also play a role, but are largely over-stated.
 Fortunately both are treatable.

 How Do Food Allergies Cause Acne?